asherp/hourly/docs/WorkLog.md

 # WorkLog.md

 The `hourly` command line utility will update the top-level `WorkLog.md` file when you clock in/out of a project, inserting a clock in/out header with the current time stamp at the top of the file.
-This file may be edited to add details about the current work sessions.
+This file may be edited to add details about the current work session.
 The `WorkLog.md` file serves a dual purpose:

 1. It provides a human-readable account of work session details
 2. It ensures there is always a file to commit against